planttheidea/moize/README.md

 **keys()**

-This will return a list of the current keys in cache.
+This will return a list of the current keys in `cache`.

 ```javascript
 const memoized = moize((item) => {